-- longer weekend retreats that begin on Thursday (called 4-day retreats)
+- longer weekend retreats that begin on Thursday and end on Sunday (called 4-day retreats)

-- retreats for those in addiction recovery (Bill W, 5 times per year)
+- retreats for those in addiction recovery (Bill W 12-Step Retreats, 5 times per year)

-- and longer Individually Directed Retreats during the summer (see below for further details)
+- and 8-day Individually Directed Retreats during the summer (see below for further details)

 Weekend Retreat Features

-Each retreat has eight talks given by the Retreat Master (almost always a Jesuit, except for certain Bill W retreats).
+Each retreat has eight talks given by the Retreat Master (almost always a Jesuit).
 All talks are based on the Spiritual Exercises of St. Ignatius Loyola.
 These exercises help us reflect and deepen our spirituality by seeking God in all things around us.
 Some key details of the retreat include:

-- A wine and cheese social begins at 6:30pm followed by dinner at 7pm.
-(After dinner new retreatants are invited on a tour of the retreat house.)
+- A wine and cheese social begins at 6:30 pm followed by dinner at 7:00 pm.
+After dinner, new retreatants are invited on a tour of the retreat house.

-- Following the tour, the first talk by the retreat master is given in the Chapel.
-(At this time all retreatants are asked to remain in silence until after Mass on Sunday.)
+- Following the tour, the first talk by the retreat master is given and all retreatants are asked to remain in silence until after Mass on the final day of retreat.

-- Mass is celebrated Friday evening, Saturday afternoon and Sunday morning.
+- Mass is celebrated Friday evening, Saturday afternoon, and Sunday morning on weekend retreats.

 - Other spiritual opportunities include: indoor/outdoor Stations of the Cross, Rosary, Adoration, Reconciliation and Spiritual Direction.